 This file contains any user configurations for grading.
-It has no template but is populated with the any non-default values you specify for these configurations.
+It has no template but is populated with the default values and any updates to those values that a user specifies.
 When debugging grading via SSH on Gradescope, a helpful tip is to set the debug key of this JSON file to true; this will stop the autograding from ignoring errors when running students' code, and can be helpful in debugging specific submission issues.